A New Class of ETFs Creates New Opportunities to Manage Risk

 Here is an illustration of how a hypothetical buffer ETF with the following terms would perform in different market scenarios, assuming you bought it at the beginning of the outcome period and held it to the end of the outcome period.

-One important aspect of defined outcome ETFs involves when you purchase them.
+One important aspect of target return ETFs involves when you purchase them.
 While the funds are offered during an initial offering period with fixed cap and buffer levels, they can also be bought intra-period, or once the defined outcome period has already begun.
 In that case you would receive different terms than if you purchased at the beginning of the outcome period.

 Investors should understand the differences between the fund’s initial metrics and remaining metrics (described below), as the fund’s results will vary depending on the timing of your investment.
 Furthermore, trading an ETF in the open market occurs at the fund’s current market value, which can be a premium or a discount to its net asset value (“NAV”).